Solar Panels and Your Home

 GreenPower is the only voluntary government accredited program that enables your electricity provider to purchase renewable energy on your behalf.
 An ACT, NSW, VIC and TAS State Governments joint initiative, GreenPower guarantees that the renewable energy you are buying is helping to develop new renewable energy projects.

-There are lots more energy saving ideas through the Australian Energy Foundation including information on draft proofing, hot water systems, air-conditioning upgrades and pool pumps.
+You will find lots more energy saving ideas online including through the Australian Energy Foundation with information on draft proofing, hot water systems, air-conditioning upgrades and pool pumps.

 What is Council doing?

-Council has five rooftop solar systems on our buildings and is investigating additional opportunities to increase our solar power capacity.
+Council has six rooftop solar systems on our buildings and is investigating additional opportunities to increase our solar power capacity.

-Council has signed a Power Purchase Agreement to source a portion of the Council’s electricity from the Mooree Solar Farm.
+Council has signed a Power Purchase Agreement to source a portion of the Council’s electricity from the Moree Solar Farm.
 This is a partnership program with the Southern Sydney Regional Organisation of Councils.